Paramedicine_01

 Accreditation

-De Montfort University has been approved from the Health and Care Professions Council (HCPC) for the Paramedicine BSc (Hons).
-Accreditation of this degree programme signifies that HCPC recognise the high standard of teaching quality, and would ensure that upon successful completion of the programme graduates are eligible to register as a paramedic with the HCPC.
+DMU has been approved by the Health and Care Professions Council (HCPC) for the Paramedicine BSc (Hons) Degree.
+Having recently been reapproved with the HCPC, the programme is robust and up to date in line with the latest HCPC standards.
+Accreditation of this degree programme signifies that the HCPC recognise the high standard of teaching quality, and would ensure that upon successful completion of the programme graduates are eligible to apply to register as a paramedic with the HCPC.
+The DMU Paramedic Science BSc programme is endorsed by the College of Paramedics.
+This demonstrates our commitment to the paramedic profession beyond the threshold required by the HCPC.

 The healthcare teaching team have an excellent reputation and good links with the local NHS trust and other potential employers, which is beneficial when you are applying for jobs.